Auto-Detect Sensitivity — Tuning Swing Detection for Your Routine

 - Check distance.
 You should fill roughly 60–70% of the frame height.
 Too far away and the pose tracker can't resolve your wrists; too close and your full body doesn't fit.

 - Check lighting.
 Strong backlight, low light, and heavily mixed (window + LED) lighting all hurt pose tracking.
-The Detection Confidence & Lighting FAQ walks through what to look for.
+The Reducing Motion Blur — Shutter Speed and ISO FAQ walks through the shutter and lighting fixes.

 Recommended starting points